elastic/kibana/rfcs/text/0011_global_search.md

 ```

 Notes:
-- The public API looks quite similar to the server one.
+- The public API is very similar to its server counterpart.
 The differences are:
-  - The `registerResultProvider` setup API share the same signature, however the input `GlobalSearchResultProvider`
+  - The `registerResultProvider` setup APIs share the same signature, however the input `GlobalSearchResultProvider`
   types are different on the client and server.
-  - The `find` start API signature got a `KibanaRequest` for `server`, where this parameter is not present for  `public`.
+  - The `find` start API signature got a `KibanaRequest` for `server`, when this parameter is not present for `public`.
 - The `find` API returns a observable of `NavigableGlobalSearchResult` instead of plain `GlobalSearchResult`.
 This type
-is here to enhance results with a `navigateTo` method to let `core` handle the navigation mechanism, which is
+is here to enhance results with a `navigateTo` method to let `core` handle the navigation logic, which is
 non-trivial.
 See the [Redirecting to a result](#redirecting-to-a-result) section for more info.

 #### http API

 An HTTP API will be exposed on `/api/core/global_search/find` to allow the client-side `GlobalSearchService`
 to fetch results from the server-side result providers.

+It should be very close to:

 ```ts
 router.post(